hafizulwanandaputra/pectk-simklinik/README.md

 > [!WARNING]
 >
-> - The end of life date for PHP 7.4 was November 28, 2022.
-> - The end of life date for PHP 8.0 was November 26, 2023.
-> - If you are still using PHP 7.4 or 8.0, you should upgrade immediately.
 > - The end of life date for PHP 8.1 will be December 31, 2025.
+> - The end of life date for PHP 8.2 will be December 31, 2026.
+> - The end of life date for PHP 8.3 will be December 31, 2027.
+> - The end of life date for PHP 8.4 will be December 31, 2028.

+### Node.js

+Node.js version 18 LTS or higher is required.

+> [!WARNING]
+>
+> - The end of life date for Node.js 18 LTS was April 30, 2025.
+> - The end of life date for Node.js 20 LTS was April 30, 2026.
+> - The end of life date for Node.js 22 LTS was April 30, 2027.
+> - The end of life date for Node.js 23 was June 1, 2025.
+> - LTS version of Node.js is recommended.

 ## Legal Information